ImadKazi01/mafia/README.md

 4. **Push** to the branch (`git push origin feature/MyFeature`).
 5. **Open** a Pull Request on GitHub.

+---

 ## License

-This project is licensed under the [MIT License](LICENSE), so feel free to use and modify it for your own projects.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to fork and modify it for your own needs.

 ---

-Enjoy playing **Mafia** with your friends!
-If you run into any issues or have suggestions, feel free to open an issue or submit a pull request.
+Enjoy playing **Mafia**!
+If you have questions, suggestions, or run into any issues, feel free to open an issue or submit a pull request.
 Happy coding!